 The purpose of this organization is to provide a forum for discussion of current trends and practices related to the study of humanities and social and natural sciences.
 The organization strives to foster community between anthropology students and professionals, while serving as a resource for those interested in the field of anthropology.

-The Anthropology Club achieved GOLD standing, per the university's Chapter Standards program.
-Gold standing demonstrates a high level of chapter involvement and denotes excellence in chapter leadership and member engagement.
+The Anthropology Club achieved GOLD standing per the university's Chapter Standards program.
+Gold standing demonstrates a notable level of chapter involvement and denotes excellence in chapter leadership and member engagement.

 Campus leadership opportunities are a great way to meet other students, alumni, and faculty at the university while also developing skills in the areas of:

 - Administrative and project management

 - Organizational knowledge and strategy